What Is Text Replacement? How to Set It Up on Every Device (2026)

 What Is the Best Text Replacement Tool?

-The best text replacement tool depends on where you work and how often you repeat yourself.
+The best text replacement tool depends on your operating system and how much customization you need.